-We love the black cat on National Black Cat Appreciation Day, August 17th, and we just wanted to share this fun article we found at Romper.com:
+We love the black cat for Black Cat Awareness Month in October, (really every day of the year!) and we just wanted to share this fun article we found at Romper.com:

 All cat lovers know that their pets are special, but people lucky enough to share their home with these coal-colored cats have special reason to rejoice this week.
 (My own midnight kitty would argue that she should be appreciated every day.)
 And really, it’s about time jetblack cats got their due after having gotten such a bad rap over the years.